soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 1

 Begin by modifying the Viewport.js so that we only have Twitter, Map, Payment and Settings views included.
-As we will be using a Tab Panel we must refelect this by changing the Viewport to extend Ext.TabPanel and include a TabBar component.
+As we will be using a Tab Panel we must refelect this by changing the Viewport.js to extend Ext.TabPanel and include a TabBar component.

 	app.views.Viewport = Ext.extend(Ext.TabPanel, {